huggingface/huggingface_hub/.github/ISSUE_TEMPLATE/adding-a-new-task-.md

 ## Tracking integration of task - **name of task**

+Note that you're not expected to do all of the following steps.
+This PR helps track all the steps required to get a new task fully supported in the Hub 🔥

 - [ ] Integration with Inference API.
 Select at least one of the following:
   - [ ] Added a `transformers` `pipeline`
   - [ ] Added to Community Inference API for 3rd party library